LibrariesHacked/librarieshacked/projects.md

 ### Other collaborations

-External blog posts and other things with Libraries Hacked involvement.
+External blog posts, research, and other things with Libraries Hacked involvement.

 | Year | Project | Description |
 | ---- | ------- | ----------- |